hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To undertake an action to defend;
 >
-> 'Tis the provisions of the act that I
+> It is the provisions of the act that I
 >
 > Shall here explain, but wholly must rely
 >